What is an Arthrogram?

 The area is cleaned by the Radiologist (doctor) who will inject some local anaesthetic to numb the area.
-Often ultrasound is used to guide the needle to the joint accurately.
-A small amount of contrast medium (and sometimes air) is injected to show the joint surface
+Ultrasound is used to guide the needle to the joint accurately.
+A small amount of contrast medium is injected to show the joint surface

 How is the contrast removed?